axelsimon/fabric-private-chaincode/README.md

 Note that this patch does currently not work with the Fabric master branch, therefore make sure you use the Fabric v1.4.3 branch.

-Make sure Fabric is in your ``$GOPATH`` and you enable the plugin feature using `GO_TAGS=pluginsenabled`.
-Simply run"
+Make sure Fabric is in your `$GOPATH` and that you enable the plugin feature using `GO_TAGS=pluginsenabled`.
+To do so, simply run:

     $ cd $FABRIC_PATH
     $ GO_TAGS=pluginsenabled make

-Building Fabric may take a while and it's time to get a coffee.
-Also, be not surprised if unit tests fail.
-In order to just build the peer you can run the following command:
+Building Fabric may take a while and it's a good time to get a coffee or tea.
+Also, don't be surprised if unit tests fail.

+If you want to build just the peer, you can run the following command:

     $ GO_TAGS=pluginsenabled make peer

-Please make sure that the peer is _always_ built with GO_TAGS, otherwise our custom validation plugins will (silently!) ignored by the peer, despite the settings in ``core.yaml``.
+Please make sure that the peer is _always_ built with GO_TAGS, otherwise our custom validation plugins will (silently!) be ignored by the peer, despite the settings in ``core.yaml``.

 #### Build the project